Daylesford Spa Country Railway: Current operations and extension plans

 The railway also runs the famous Daylesford Sunday Market within the station grounds, which has been an important part of the railway's activities since the early 1980s.

 In 2018 a new platform opened adjacent to the Passing Clouds winery at Musk, opening up new opportunities for passengers to enjoy the hospitality of the winery and travel there by vintage train.

-For many years, there have been plans to extend the line to Trentham.
-While these were on the back burner for some time, this is now in planning and is considered a priority project by Hepburn Shire Council.
+For many years, there have been plans to re-open the line from Bullarto to Trentham, which is 9.7 km from Bullarto and 18.9 km from Daylesford.
+While these plans were on the back burner for some time, this re-opening is now in planning and is considered a priority project by Hepburn Shire Council.
 The project will see the reopening of the disused Lyonville and Trentham stations, and the construction of a new station at Wombat Forest.
-No date has been set for when the line will reopen.
+However no date has been set for when the Bullarto-Trentham section will reopen.